chromealex/ecs.example/README.md

 > Sometimes nothing happens on "Play" if we start 2 builds at the same time

 It is happens because each build instance runs its own room, just turn off one of the build instance and start it again.

+> Photon popup warning

+It is happenning because Photon creates new PhotonServerSettings.asset file automatically, you need to remove one from your project and set up photon AppId.